input-output-hk/cardano-node-wiki/ADR-2-Module-structure.md

 On the other hand its worthwhile to signal that our generators can be improved and that we accept organisation-level and community contributions since accepting such contributions would improve the quality of our testing.

+## Generator types

+We currently only write `hedgehog` generators.

+Other kinds of generators exist as well, for example [QuickCheck](https://hackage.haskell.org/package/QuickCheck-2.14.2/docs/Test-QuickCheck-Gen.html).

+Perhaps it is worth being clear our generators are in-fact `hedgehog` generators.

 ## Reasons to exclude

 * `Generators` - invites conflict between projects